AmamiyaRen666/re-mirrorbot/README.md

 ## what some different feature rather the original [slam-mirrorbot](https://github.com/SlamDevs/slam-mirrorbot)
 - adding more direct link generator
 - still using some old stuff like image url on speedtest,index link, mediainfo,usage and etc
-- you can change yt-dlp or ytdl because the docker has been included to dependencies
+- you can change yt-dlp or ytdl because the docker has been included to dependency
 - still support and keep using latest updated slam-mirrorbot
-- refactored some code to make some good perfomance
 - Using Qbittorrent Enhanced Edition
 - Custom Progress bar
 - Supported arm64